 We have presented a distributed boundary detection algorithm suitable for multi-robot systems with dynamic network topologies.
 A proof of the key property of the algorithm was presented, and the performance has been evaluated in extensive empirical tests.
 To the best of our knowledge, this is the first boundary detection technique designed specifically for mobile robots.
-The cyclic-shape local boundary classification algorithm uses local network geometry, and is more accurate in rapidly changing network topologies than algorithms that use global communication floods.
+The c-shape local boundary classification algorithm uses only local network geometry, and as a result, executes quickly enough to cope with rapidly changing network topologies.